Getting Started

 • Some built-in variables (for KiCad’s official libraries) are versioned per major release; custom variables like the two above are user-defined and stable across updates.

-Register the custom symbol library
+Register symbol libraries

 1. Preferences -> Manage Symbol Libraries...